 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Agency's budget to actual results for the General Fund for the current year.
-The required supplementary information can be found on page 24 and 25 of this report.
+The required supplementary information can be found on pages 23 and 24 of this report.